 Microwave Baked Apples

-- Stir 1/4 tsp cinnamon and 1/2 tsp brown sugar into the apples.
-Squeeze the 1/4 of a lemon and stir together.
+- Stir ¼ teaspoon cinnamon and ½ teaspoon brown sugar into the apples.
+Squeeze in about ¼ of a lemon and stir together.

-This post was originally published November 14, 2012.
+This post was originally published on November 14, 2012.
 Text, recipe, and photos have been updated.